|ASTR 161 Spring 2022

 Refer to Blackboard for details on the course schedule and assignments.

 This course will not emphasize mathematics in the material.
 However, we cannot avoid math altogether and some basic algebra and geometry will be required.
 See the Background Material for some refresher pages.
 If you have trouble with this, please see me.

-The grading criteria and overall components of the course grade are outlined in Section 5 and course policies, including policies on late assignments are given in Sections 6 and 9.
+The grading criteria and overall components of the course grade are outlined in Section 5 and course policies, including policies on late assignments are given in Section 6.

 The instructor will guide each student’s learning in this course by:

 • being available outside those hours by appointment and through email communication

 • being open and receptive to ALL questions

 • making every effort to treat all students fairly and with respect

 The student will direct their own learning in this course by: